BroadbandForum/yang/OD-360/02-ietf.md

 ### IETF-11: Prefixes - Usage

-*These requirements restate section [4.2](https://datatracker.ietf.org/doc/html/rfc8407#section-4.2) of RFC 8407 @RFC8407.*
+*These guidelines restate section [4.2](https://datatracker.ietf.org/doc/html/rfc8407#section-4.2) of RFC 8407 @RFC8407.*

 The following apply to prefix usage of the local module:

- - The local module prefix SHOULD be used instead of no prefix in all path expressions.
-The exceptions to this are path statements defined in a grouping that reference a node in another grouping.
-The referenced node will belong to the module(s) where the grouping is used, so the prefix cannot be assumed.
+ - The local module prefix SHOULD be used instead of no prefix in all path expressions where the prefix is optional per section [5.1](https://datatracker.ietf.org/doc/html/rfc7950#section-5.1) of RFC 7950 @RFC7950.
  - The local module prefix MUST be used instead of no prefix in all default statements for an identityref or instance-identifier data type.
  - The local module prefix MAY be used for references to typedefs, groupings, extensions, features and identities defined in the module.